mjordan/islandora_themekey/README.md

 # Islandora Themekey

 Provides [Themekey](https://www.drupal.org/project/themekey) theme-switching rules for Islandora objects.
 In a nutshell, this module will change your site's theme based on attributes of Islandora objects.
-Currently, only rules based on Islandora object collection membership are supported.
-Supports membership in multiple collections.
-Additional use cases are welcome.
+Rules based on the following attributes of Islandora objects are supported:

+* collection membership (using equals, not equals, contains, and not contains operators)
+* namespace (using equals, not equals, contains, not contains, regular expression, and not regular expression operators)

+Be aware that rules using collection membership [do not work with paged content](https://github.com/mjordan/islandora_themekey/issues/4).

 ## Requirements